polterguy/polterguy.github.io/documentation/magic/endpoints/index.md

 Magic contains a whole range of endpoints, or _"middleware"_ parts, that the system itself relies upon to function.
-You can play around with these endpoints by using the _"Endpoints"_ menu item in your dashboard, ensure you show your system endpoints, while filtering on _"magic/system"_.
+You can play around with these endpoints by using the _"Endpoints"_ menu item in your dashboard and ensure you show your system endpoints.
 Most of these endpoints are for internal use through the Magic dashboard, and should as a general rule of thumb _not_ be consumed directly by you - But some of these endpoints are useful for things such as implementing authentication and authorisation in your own code.
-Below is a screenshot of how Magic allows you to browse and try your endpoints through its _"Endpoints"_ menu item.

 ![Endpoints](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/endpoints.jpg)